pablolessa/dibujos_hiperbolicos/README.md

  yields the Tangent representing being at the center of the disk looking right (towards the positive real numbers).
 And the identity tranformation.

- Other tangents can be constructed conveniently form a series of instructions for example:
+ Other tangents can be constructed conveniently from a series of instructions for example:

         >>> Tangent.forward(1)*Tangent.rotate(pi/2)*Tangent.forward(2)